senzing-garage/docker-compose-demo/docs/docker-compose-rabbitmq-db2/README.md

 * **DB2_PASSWORD** -
   The password for the the database "root" user name.
   Default: "db2inst1"
+* **DB2_STORAGE** -
+  Path on local system where the database files are stored.
+  Default: "/storage/docker/senzing/docker-compose-rabbitmq-db2/db2"
 * **DB2_USERNAME** -
   The username for the the database "root" user name.
   Default: "db2inst1"
-* **DB2_STORAGE** -
-  Path on local system where the database files are stored.
-  Default: "/storage/docker/senzing/docker-compose-stream-loader-kafka-db2"
 * **DB2INST1_PASSWORD** -
   The password for the "db2inst1" user name.
   Default: "db2inst1"
+* **RABBITMQ_STORAGE** -
+  Path on local system where RabbitMQ files are stored.
+  Default: "/storage/docker/senzing/docker-compose-rabbitmq-db2/rabbitmq"
 * **SENZING_DIR** -
   Path on the local system where [Senzing_API.tgz](https://s3.amazonaws.com/public-read-access/SenzingComDownloads/Senzing_API.tgz)